-- Tax consequences.
 While much of the settlement amount is generally not taxable income, you could owe taxes on the interest and dividends if you invest your settlement proceeds or save them.

-- Can replace lost income.
 If you are permanently disabled or must make a career change due to your injuries, a structured settlement can replace your lost income for a period of time or for your lifetime.

-- Can fund future needs.
 If you anticipate higher expenses in the future, such as college expenses for your children or expensive medical treatments, you can structure the settlement so that you receive the money for these expenses at the time you incur them.